Skip to Content

 Work-related gendered violence, including sexual harassment, is a serious occupational health and safety issue.
 The WorkSafe guide is intended to help employers prevent and respond to work-related gendered violence.

 Sexual harassment is a common and known cause of physical and mental injury.
-Where there is a risk of work-related sexual harassment causing physical or mental injury, employers have an obligation under the Occupational Health and Safety Act to control that risk.
-This obligation is in addition to the obligation of employers under the Equal Opportunity Act.
+Where there is a risk of work-related sexual harassment causing physical or mental injury, employers have an obligation under the Occupational Health and Safety Act 2004 (Vic) to control that risk.
+This obligation is in addition to the obligation of employers under the Equal Opportunity Act and the Sex Disccrimination Act 1984 (Cth).

 Those with management and control of a workplace must ensure, so far as is reasonably practicable, that the workplace is safe and without risks to health.